fbpx

 Day 1 - Darwin / Katherine

 Welcome to Darwin!
 Or Gulumerrdgen, in the language of the Larrakia people, who are the Traditional Owners of the land on which Darwin is now located.
 Your adventure starts with a drive south to Nitmiluk National Park.
 Depending on the season, you’ll take a swim in the natural pool by the base of Edith Falls and visit the croc-filled waters of Katherine Gorge.
-After lunch, you’ll head to your private campsite on the edge of Nitmiluk, where you have the option of spending the night in a permanent tent or snuggled up in a swag (an Aussie bedroll).
+After lunch, you’ll head to your private campsite on the edge of Nitmiluk, where you have the option of spending the night in a tent or snuggled up in a swag (an Aussie bedroll) under the stars.

 Day 2 - Lake Argyle